Donald Trump And Arguments From IgnorancePosted: November 30, 2016

 Pathetic – you have no sufficient evidence that Donald Trump did not suffer from voter fraud, shame!
 Bad reporter.

 In Donald Trump’s world, the truth of a proposition that he wants to be true is simply assumed and the burden is on the rest of the world to prove that the proposition is false.
-Just imagine a judicial system designed by Trump.
+Just imagine a judicial system designed by Donald Trump.
 I shiver at the thought.

 I suspect we will see and hear a lot more of this form of bogus argument in the future from Mr. Trump.
 I just hope most people recognize it as a deeply flawed form of argument.

-UPDATE (12/5/16): Here is another example of how the Trump administration and its supports rely on the argument from ignorance to rile up the masses.
+UPDATE (12/5/16): Here is another example of how the Trump administration and its supporters rely on the argument from ignorance to rile up the masses.
 Readers may be familiar with “Pizzagate,” the groundless story about a Washington, D.C. pizzeria that was allegedly a site for child sex trafficking.
 The 33 year old son of Lt.
 Gen. Michael Flynn, the man likely to become Trump’s national security adviser, tweeted the following today:

 Facts and evidence mean nothing to the incoming presidential administration and its supporters.
 The truth is whatever they say is true until and unless someone proves it false (and likely not even then).
 A democracy cannot long survive when truth is purely subjective and facts and evidence are meaningless.